 For the Certified in Healthcare Compliance (CHC) designation, applicants must have one year of experience in a full-time compliance position in the last two years; and 20 continuing education units approved by CCB (and completed in the previous year).
-Once deemed eligible, applicants must pass a two-hour, 120-question examination in order to earn the CHC designation.
-Those who do earn the CHC designation must recertify every two years by completing 40 hours of continuing education units and paying a renewal fee.
+Once deemed eligible, applicants must pass a two-hour, 120-question examination to earn the CHC designation.
+Those who earn the CHC designation must recertify every two years by completing 40 hours of continuing education units and paying a renewal fee.

 Health Ethics Trust (HET) offers two more professional certifications for healthcare-focused compliance directors: a Certified Compliance Professional (CCP) credential for early-career compliance directors and a Certified Compliance Executive (CCE) credential for mid and late-career compliance directors.